Easy Beginner Sourdough Bread Using A Dutch Oven

-I am dying over this bread.
-It is the yummiest, and most versatile bread ever!
-This dutch oven sourdough bread is easy to make, with less than an hour of active work, and the reward is just about the most gorgeous and most amazing bread I have eaten in a long time.
+ย I am dying over this bread.ย It is the yummiest, and most versatile and easy sourdough bread ever!ย This sourdough bread is easy to make, with less than an hour of active work, and the reward is just about the most gorgeous and most amazing bread I have eaten in a long time.
 I would consider this an artisan sourdough bread as well, I promise you will love this.
+I also call this dutch oven sourdough bread because it is baked in a dutch oven.

-NOTE: I HAVE UPDATED THIS POST WITH A MORE RECENT RECIPE, WHICH I HAVE BEEN WORKING ON FOR THE PAST YEAR.
+NOTE:ย I HAVE UPDATED THIS POST WITH A MORE RECENT RECIPE, WHICH I HAVE BEEN WORKING ON FOR THE PAST YEAR.
 THE HYDRATION OF THIS BREAD IS HIGHER WHICH RESULTS IN A LIGHTER LOAF, AND A SLIGHTLY MORE STICKY DOUGH.
+IT IS STILL AN EASY BEGINNER SOURDOUGH BREAD!

 Now, when I say these things you can believe me.
 You see, I was never really a fan of sourdough bread.
 Honestly, I thought it was gross.
 It always had a strong flavor that just didn’t sit well with me.
 But, that was before I started making it for myself.